Saint Paul School of San Antonio: History

 Sr. Mechtilde Seva, SPC, became the Superior, High School Principal from 1978 to 1986, followed by Sr. Mary George Siriban, SPC, from 1986 to 1989, Sr. Jovita Pe Benito, SPC in 1992 while Sr. Lutgard of the Sacred Heart Ramirez, SPC was appointed as school head and principal from 1996 up to 2006.
 It was during the term of Sr. Lutgard of the Sacred Heart Ramirez, SPC, that St. Paul School of San Antonio enrollment increased yearly.
 During the management of Sr. Lutgard of the Sacred Heart Ramirez, SPC additional buildings were constructed.
 Side by side to these were also renovations to old classrooms.
 The timeworn gym was converted to classrooms and the floor level served as the school canteen.
 A new gym was constructed between St. Anthony Abbot Bldg. and the old rectory, now named Bishop Vicente P. Reyes D.D.
 Bldg., together with the school stage.

 In June, 2006 to 2009 Sr. Myrna B. Castante, SPC served as School Head and Principal.
 Sr. Myrna initiated important changes.
 The salary scale was regularized together with the instrument for Performance Evaluation.
 All school employees, teaching and non-teaching staff were given specific job description for a very proficient performance of their tasks.
 Documentations and records were professionalized.
 Subject Area Leaders and Year Level Coordinators were appointed.
 Offices were properly designated to serve better stakeholders, parents, teachers and students.

-The Elementary and High School Level had a separate computer laboratory which were maintained and manned by the Office of the School's Computer Expert, Mr. Cyrus Ecle.
+The Elementary and High School Level had a separate computer laboratory which were maintained and staffed by the Office of the School's Computer Expert, Mr. Cyrus Ecle.
 For a better communication within the campus, a public paging system was installed with help of the FPTA.
 School Year 2008–2009 was declared as the Pauline Year.
 To highlight the celebration, a new statue of St. Paul our School Patron was built.
 The sacred monument of St. Paul was placed in front of the gym symbolizing that the Patron Saint blesses everyone.

 On May 15, 2009, Sr. Nora Giron, SPC was appointed principal for the following school year 2009–2010.

 The SPC sisters made their exit in May 2010 and the school administration was turned over to the Diocese of Cabanatuan.
 The Superintendent of Catholic Schools, Rev. Fr.
 Michael Feliciano I. Veneracion officiated at the Holy Mass and introduced to the school community the newly appointed director and principal Rev. Msgr.
 Felipe L. Dayao, Jr. His service to the academe was terminated when he died on March 28, 2013, due to Cardiac Arrest.

 Rev. Fr.
 Michael Feliciano I. Veneracion succeeded the position of the late Msgr.
 Dayao on April 5, 2013.
 He went to the campus on April 12 and approved the renovation of gymnasium of the campus that summer.

 However, in June 2014, Mrs. Jovita P. Villas was appointed by Bishop Sofronio Bancud, SSS, DD as the new directress of the school up to this date.